Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Summary and Conclusions

 \item The kurtosis (or flatness) of the cosmic velocity field is an appropriate statistic to characterize the intermittency of turbulence in the cosmic fluid.
 A characteristic scale $k_{\rm trans}$ can be determined by $\tilde{Q}(k_{\rm trans})$ or $Q(k_{\rm trans}) = 1/2$.
 For the velocity field, the wavelet global kurtosis grows rapidly with $k$ in the $k < k_{\rm trans}$ range, and then grows slowly in the $k > k_{\rm trans}$ range, indicating that the cosmic fluid becomes increasingly intermittent as $k$ increases.
 The kurtosis for the solenoidal component is generally greater than that the compressive component.
 As $z$ decreases, the kurtosis increases in the $k<3\hmpc$ range, whereas in $k>3\hmpc$ the global kurtosis first increases from $z=4$ to $2$ and then decreases at $z<2$.

 \item The environment-dependent kurtosis is almost completely similar to the global one - a fast growing mode followed by a slow growing mode at the transition scale $k_{\rm trans}$ as $k$ increases.
 The kurtosis is lowest for the densest environment and increases towards the lowest-density environment, indicating that the intermittency of the velocity field in the $k>k_{\rm trans}$ range becomes increasingly strong as the density of the environments decreases.
-The $z$-evolution of the env-kurtosis is similar to that of the global kurtosis, except for the cases of the lowest- and highest-density environment, where the kurtosis does not change monotonically from $z=4$ to $2$ in the $k>20\hmpc$ range.
-The puzzling nature of the $z$-evolution for the env-kurtosis as such suggests the existence of complex physical mechanisms behind it. \end{enumerate}
+The $z$-evolution of the env-kurtosis is similar to that of the global kurtosis, except for the cases of the lowest- and highest-density environment, where the kurtosis does not change monotonically from $z=4$ to $2$ in the $k>20\hmpc$ range. \end{enumerate}

 Comparisons of the global WPS and the spectral ratios $\tilde{Q}(k)$ with the corresponding results of the Fourier analysis show that the Fourier analysis and the global wavelet analysis give almost the same results, demonstrating that the wavelet analysis techniques are reliable and trustworthy.
 However, the environment-dependent wavelet analysis proves to be more powerful than the Fourier analysis in that the wavelet statistics such as the env-WPS or the env-spectral ratios $\tilde{Q}(k, \Delta_i)$ cannot be implemented by the Fourier analysis.
 In this work, the environments are simply defined by the dark matter density.
 In fact, one can design various complex environments by specifying, for example, a particular spatial region or a specific cosmic structure.